jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 In addition to the base `CrudRepository` operations, `CustomerRepository` has additionally defined a `findByNameLike(:String):Customer` query method.
-The VMware GemFire OQL query is derived from the method declaration.
+The [vmware-gemfire-name] OQL query is derived from the method declaration.

 <p class="note"><strong>Note:</strong>
 Though it is beyond the scope of this document,
-Spring Data’s <em>Repository</em> infrastructure is capable of generating data store specific queries (e.g. VMware GemFire OQL) for
+Spring Data’s <em>Repository</em> infrastructure is capable of generating data store specific queries (e.g. [vmware-gemfire-name] OQL) for
 <em>Repository</em> interface query method declarations just by
 introspecting the method signature.
 The query methods must conform to specific conventions.
 Alternatively, users may use <code>@Query</code>
-to annotate query methods to specify the raw query instead (i.e. OQL for VMware GemFire, SQL for JDBC, possibly HQL for JPA, and so on).
+to annotate query methods to specify the raw query instead (i.e. OQL for [vmware-gemfire-name], SQL for JDBC, possibly HQL for JPA, and so on).
 </p>

 ### `CustomerServiceApplication` (Spring Boot main class)